Sai Kung District: Tseung Kwan O

 In addition to Sai Kung, Tseung Kwan O, a booming new town, is also part of Sai Kung District.
 Tseung Kwan O connects Sai Kung Peninsula with the Kowloon urban area.

 Junk Bay was once a natural bay area in Sai Kung, quite near the seafood village of Lei Yue Mun.
 There once was an iron and steel factory, and the area around Hang Hau Village was known for its shipyards.
 In 1997, the Hong Kong Government started a major development project in this area, developing it into the seventh Hong Kong new town.
 Reclamation has since covered the whole bay area and it is now able to accommodate around 380,000 inhabitants, accounting for 95% of the district's total population.
 This new town was renamed Tseung Kwan O, its present name.

 Tseung Kwan O now includes several high-rise residential estates and an industrial estate.
 The MTR metro system was extended to Tseung Kwan O, facilitating access to Sai Kung District.
+In Tseung Kwan O, you can also take the green minibus 101M to get directly to Sai Kung.